Street Typer

 My Contributions

-I served as our team's Project Director and lead the creative direction for our game.
-My work included refining the styles of our game as well as outreach to get real players to try out our game.
+I served as our team's Project Director and led the creative direction for our game.
+My work included polishing the game's visual identity as well as marketing STREET TYPER to real players.

-While defining our creative goals and managing the team to achieve our objectives, I also contributed to ideating and creating animation work, concept art, and concept UI.
+While defining our creative goals and managing the team to achieve our objectives, I also contributed to ideating and creating animation work, concept art, and game interfaces.

 Street Typer hosting game gif.